nirv-ai/docs/vault/README.md

 # path to the vault admin policy
 ADMIN_POLICY_CONFIG=$VAULT_INSTANCE_SRC_DIR/config/000-000-vault-admin-init/policy_admin_vault.hcl

-# path to the vaullt admin token config
+# path to the vault admin token config
 ADMIN_TOKEN_CONFIG=$VAULT_INSTANCE_SRC_DIR/config/000-000-vault-admin-init/token_admin_vault.json

-# directory filled with policies to create
+# directory filled with HCL files
+# each HCL file is a policy to create
 POLICY_DIR=$VAULT_INSTANCE_SRC_DIR/config/000-001-policy-init

-# directory filled with token role configurations to create
+# directory filled with json files
+## each file configures a token role to create
 TOKEN_ROLE_DIR=$VAULT_INSTANCE_SRC_DIR/config/000-002-token-role-init

-# directory filled with empty files: each filename describing a feature to enable
+# directory filled with empty files
+## each filename denotes a feature and the path at which it should be enabled
 FEATURE_DIR=$VAULT_INSTANCE_SRC_DIR/config/001-000-enable-feature

-# directory filled with authentication configuration files
+# directory filled with json files
+## each file configures an authentication scheme
 AUTH_SCHEME_DIR=$VAULT_INSTANCE_SRC_DIR/config/002-000-auth-init

+# directory filled with empty files
+## each filename create a token role token for a downstream service
+TOKEN_INIT_DIR=$VAULT_INSTANCE_SRC_DIR/config/004-000-token-init

-# directory filled with empty files: each filename denotes a secret engine, and the path to enable it
+# directory filled with empty files
+## each filename specifies parameters for a secret engine
+### we only support databases that support root credential rotation
+### the root credential will be rotated immediately after initialization
+### e.g. secret_database.DB_NAME.config.json
+### e.g. secret_database.DB_NAME.role.ROLE_NAME.json
 SECRET_ENGINE_DIR=$VAULT_INSTANCE_SRC_DIR/config/003-000-secret-engine-init

-# directory filled with empty files: each filename create a token role token for a downstream service
+# directory filled with json files
-TOKEN_INIT_DIR=$VAULT_INSTANCE_SRC_DIR/config/004-000-token-init
+## each filename denotes a secret engine, path enabled, path to store secret
+SECRET_DATA_INIT_DIR=$VAULT_INSTANCE_SRC_DIR/config/005-000-secret-data-init

+# change the default path at which a vault feature is enabled
+## you will also have to manually change the default configs
+export SECRET_KV1_PATH=
+export SECRET_KV2_PATH=
+export DB_PATH=
+export AUTH_PATH=

 # wherever you will temporarily store created secrets on disk
 export JAIL="$(pwd)/secrets/dev/apps/vault"